Resumes & CVs

 The employer will let you know if/when they want a list of your reference.
 Usually, this will happen after an interview.

-15. Proofreading & Editors
+14. Proofreading & Editors

 The resume writing process involves drafting, editing, drafting, editing, etc. – until it is polished and employer-ready.
-The savvy job searcher drafts their application materials in advance of conducting a job search, and continues to add to their catch-all (aka. origin) resume over time.
+The savvy job searcher drafts their application materials in advance of conducting a job search, and continues to add to their catch-all (a.k.a. origin) resume over time.

 In addition to being prepared to copy of your catch-all resume and customize it to the job/internship you are applying for, you will also have the option of stepping away from your draft for 2 or more days, so you can return to it and edit it (again) with more objectivity.
 Better yet, you will have time to have others (Career Services, MassHire Career Center, family members, and/or friends) review and proofread your draft(s).
 Don’t deny yourself this support.
 All authors have one or more highly skilled editors, and most people need edit support to create an easy-to-read and impactful resume.